isudiptodas/isudiptodas/README.md

 ###

 <p align="left">
-I am a passionate frontend developer with expertise in HTML, CSS, JavaScript, React, and Tailwind CSS, specializing in building dynamic and responsive user interfaces.
-As a final-year BCA student, I’m currently expanding my skills into backend development, focusing on creating full-stack solutions.
+I’m a passionate full-stack developer with expertise in MERN stack specializing in building dynamic and responsive user interfaces.
+As a final year BCA student I am currently exploring DevOps to deepen my understanding of the overall development lifecycle.

 In addition to my technical skills, I’m a digital designer proficient in Figma, where I create modern, user-friendly UI designs that enhance user experience.
 My work combines a strong eye for design with the ability to bring those designs to life in code, delivering well-crafted and intuitive websites and applications.

-I’m always open to learning new technologies and working on exciting projects that bridge the gap between development and design.
  </p>

 <br>